grferna/TGF-TEB-Propagation-Geant4/README.md

 - `settings->SOURCE_SIGMA_TIME` = TGF sigma time.
 Assumes the TGF has an intrinsic duration, that has Gaussian (=normal) distribution.
 The parameter is the sigma of this distribution, in microseconds
 - `settings->MAGNETIC_FIELD_MODEL` = magnetic field model to use. `"IGRF"` or `"WMM"`.
 On Windows, only  WMM works.
 ### Other settings:
-- Record is made in a layer at chosen altitude(s).
-Record altitudes have to be set at the beginning of the main function inside `src/tgf_propa.cc`, e.g. `settings->record_altitudes.push_back(400.);` (input is altitude in km)
+-
 - Two modes are possible: `visualization` and `run`. `visualization` will show the 3D geometry (simplified Earth) and particle track. `run` will not show any 3D visualization, to run the code as quickly as possible.
+By default, the mode is set to `visu` if no input argument for the executable is specified and `run` otherwise.
 This can be changed by editing the `G4String` variable `Mode` in the main function located in the source file `src/tgf_propa.cc`, that can be set to `"visu"` or `"run"`.
 - Primary Generator is a point source, with adjustable altitude and geometry.
 See `src/src/PrimaryGeneratorAction.hh` and `src/src/PrimaryGeneratorAction.cc`
 - The simulation stops when the number of recorded particles has reached `nb_to_get_per_run`, that can be changed.
 - Atmosphere density is not constant with altitude, it evolves ~exponentially.
 However, Geant4 can only handle volumes with constant density, therefore the atmosphere is simulated by 256 exponentially spaced layers, each with constant density, covering altitude from 1 km to 150 km (negligible above).
 This can be changed in the source code, with the `src/src/DetectorConstruction.hh` and `src/src/DetectorConstruction.cc` files.